alperen/go-kvdb/README.md

 * Implementation of protocol

 There are eight commands to operate the database to do `CRUD`.
+Specification of the program has sourced from [hipo/backend-challenges/kvdb](https://github.com/Hipo/backend-challenges/tree/master/kvdb)

 ## SET
 Creates a key-value pair in the database.
 If the key exists already in the database, the newest value will rewrite on key.